spcourse/integrals/en/riemann/integrals/index.md

     * The function should plot the quadratic equation on the screen.

+    * The function should plot the rectangles used in approximating the integral.

 * Your program should call both Riemann functions to approximate the integral for several quadratic equations

 ## Testing